xray-imaging/2bm-docs/docs/source/user/item_008.rst

 Adimec
 ^^^^^^

+The Quartz quad CoaXPress Q-12A180 CMV12000 installed at 2-BM-A is connected to chiwawa-113You’re using a Euresys Quad-G3 CXP framegrabber.
+Adimec cameras are usable with all Genicam compliant framegrabbers and their GUI software.
+The Euresys software called EGrabber avaialble at `download <https://www.euresys.com/en/Support/Download-area?Series=105d06c5-6ad9-42ff-b7ce-622585ce607f>`_.

 To use the Quartz quad CoaXPress Q-12A180 CMV12000 installed at 2-BM-A and connected to chiwawa-113, start the Adimec areadetector main control screen